Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/buy_the_book.md

 share: false
 ---

+We are happy to let you know that the text companion to this course, *Biological Modeling: A Short Tour*, is available in both print and electronic formats!

+* Print book: Get it from <a href="https://www.amazon.com/Biological-Modeling-Short-Phillip-Compeau/dp/B0BT6B2B8W" target="_blank">Amazon</a>!
+* E-book: Get it from <a href="https://leanpub.com/biologicalmodeling" target="_blank">Leanpub</a>!

+## About the book

+*Biological Modeling: A Short Tour* offers readers a deep but concise exploration of topics in modeling biological systems at multiple scales.
+Each chapter poses a single biological question, from why zebras have stripes, to how bacteria explore their world intelligently, to why the SARS-CoV-2 spike protein was so effective at binding to human cells.
+The book then introduces the modeling concepts needed to answer this question.
+Some talented students at Carnegie Mellon University who helped build the Biological Modeling project appear in the book as chapter co-authors.

-We are producing a textbook companion to this course called *Biological Modeling: A Short Tour*, which will be available in spring 2022 in both print and electronic formats.
-The book will follow the core content of the course, while the tutorials --- which may change frequently in the future --- will be hosted on this website.
+*Biological Modeling: A Short Tour* follows the core content of the course, whereas the tutorials powering this core content are hosted on this website.

+## Crowdfunding the publication of our book

-Publication of the book was graciously funded via <a href="https://www.kickstarter.com/projects/phillipcompeau/biological-modeling-a-short-tour" target="_blank">Kickstarter</a>.
-You can still preorder the book at an exclusive introductory price on <a href="https://www.indiegogo.com/projects/biological-modeling-a-short-tour/x/28195870#/" target="_blank">Indiegogo</a>, or buy the E-book and start reading today at <a href="https://leanpub.com/biologicalmodeling" target="_blank">Leanpub</a>.
+Publication of *Biological Modeling: A Short Tour* was graciously funded by hundreds of wonderful backers via <a href="https://www.kickstarter.com/projects/phillipcompeau/biological-modeling-a-short-tour" target="_blank">Kickstarter</a>.

-**Note:** Print copies of the book are only available to backers in North America at this time.
-If you are outside North America, you can still preorder an electronic copy of the book.
-If the campaign is successful, we will be providing the book to international markets; please let us know if you'd like to be notified when the book is published by joining our international mailing list at <a href="https://forms.gle/SHQXvjpbPPWKYHuU8" target="_blank">https://forms.gle/SHQXvjpbPPWKYHuU8</a>.
-{: .notice--info}